fivebillionmph/be223c/README.md

 $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' CONTAINER_ID
 ```
 Reference: https://stackoverflow.com/a/20686101/3704042
 - Then go to http://<CONTAINERS_IP>:8085 and run the models through the interface.
-After submitting an image query, you may have to scroll down on the webpage to see the results (the interface is not well designed).
+After submitting an image query, you may have to scroll down on the webpage to see the results.

 ## Directories and file descriptions